Kepi: Norway

 The Norwegian armed forces used kepis until World War II and still retain them as part of the full dress of officer cadets.

 Spain

 In Spain, a version of the kepi (actually a low shako), the ros, is used by the Guardia Real (Royal Guard) and the Regimiento de Infantería Inmemorial del Rey for ceremonial functions.
-The Spanish 1887 regulation kepi or Teresiana was made of black oilcloth with a tortoise shell visor.
+The Spanish 1887 regulation kepi, was used in the late 19th and early 20th century by officers of certain regiments.
+Simular to a Kepi, a Teresiana, was made of black oilcloth with a tortoise shell visor.
 A plainer form of kepi was retained by the Civil Guard as its non-ceremonial headdress for normal police duties, until it was abolished under the 2011 revised regulations and replaced by a baseball cap.

 Sweden

 In Sweden, the kepi has been used with several uniform types for the Swedish Army.
 The most common was the grey kepi worn as part of the M1923 field uniform and the dark blue kepi worn as part of the uniform types m/1886 and m/1895, and still in use by the Life Guards.